misodope/misoauto/README.md

 3. Start the application by running `pnpm start`.

 That's it!
 You can now access the application at http://localhost:8000 for the backend and http://localhost:5173 for the frontend.

+### Vercel Deployment

+To deploy to dev enviornments run `vercel deploy`

+Deploy to prod run `vercel --prod`

+Notes:

+- Importing code from other files for `Vercel Serverless Functions` you must specify `.js` to resolve correctly.

+### Working with Prisma ORM

+#### Migrations

+After modifying any schemas or models in `prisma` you must run a migration: `pnpm prisa-migrate --name title_of_migration`

+When successfully migrated run `pnpm prisma-generate` to re-generate the types for `PrismaClient`